What is Chainlink and How Does it Work?

 Google Cloud integrated the smart contract oracle tool for its BigQuery service.
 The partnership was announced in 2019.

-Chainlink is not a mineable coin in the sense of what happens with coins like Bitcoin.
+Chainlink is not a mineable cryptocurrency in the sense of what happens with coins like Bitcoin.
 Instead of a Proof of Work (PoW) algorithm, Chainlink uses a mechanism that works as Proof of Stake (PoS) coins and node operators secure the network by validating transactions.

 Validators also stake their tokens to participate in the process of connecting external data sources on-chain.
 In return for their participation in the network, Chainlink rewards nodes with LINK from deposits made by users.